ubcecon/ECON323_2022_Spring/syllabus.md

 ## Course Overview
 This is a course introducing the computational and data science tools used in modern economics.

-We will apply a programming language (Python) to analyzing these sorts of data and making numerical calculations/simulations of models in economics.
+We will apply a programming language (Python) to analyze these sorts of data and making numerical calculations/simulations of models in economics.

 Classes for Section 2 will be held in-person in [HEBB 114](https://ssc.adm.ubc.ca/classroomservices/function/viewlocation?userEvent=ShowLocation&buildingID=HEBB&roomID=114) on Tuesdays and Thursdays 3:30pm-5:00pm.
 Classes for Section 3 will be held in-person in [EOS 135](https://ssc.adm.ubc.ca/classroomservices/function/viewlocation?userEvent=ShowLocation&buildingID=EOS&roomID=135) on Mondays and Wednesdays 1:30pm-2:50pm.